 • Restroom for personnel

 • Storage room for education and cleaning materials

 The rooms on both levels are designed to allow the children to freely develop.
 All of the rooms provide the opportunity to experiment with different materials, media, and tools.
 These are made available to children age-appropriately.
 Pictures and labels help orient the children in choosing their activity or game.
 The rooms are continually changed and re-shaped to meet the needs of the children.

 Next to the Kita is a fenced-in garden in which the children are free to satisfy their need for movement.
 The children have full access to an inviting wood-adventure playground.
 This “motor-activity garden” provides various opportunities to hang, balance, climb, jump, swing or seesaw.
 The children can also express their creativity with a variety of materials.

 3. Structure of the Children’s Groups

-We currently look after 120 children, ages 1-6.
+We currently look after 120 children, ages 1-school age.
 Among them are also children with integration status.
 The children can attend either for a half-day or a whole day.